 Apart from the slow internet, we really had nothing to complain about.
 But in such a remote place, that’s just what it is.
 You shouldn’t spend too much time on the phone / computer here anyways.

 – The Beach and Pool –

 The beach here is actually very nice too, which isn’t always the case in the Seychelles.
 There are not many of the typical rock formations you get around the Seychelles and thus not much snorkelling right by the beach, but therefor the colour of the water and the swimming during high tide is great.
 And for snorkelling, they offer tours to some amazing spots nearby.
 It certainly isn’t a bargain though.

 The pool itself and the sun loungers and day beds around it are super nice and comfy to spend a large amount of time.
-If the resort is booked up though, it might become a bit crowded here though.
-A few more staff members for serving drinks or prepare the sun loungers would have been nice, as we hardly saw anyone in charge of that.
-We didn’t get any of the super expensive stuff, but we can definitely imagine other people getting annoyed by that 😀
+If the resort is booked up though, it might become a bit crowded here.
+A few more staff members for serving drinks or preparing the sun loungers would have been nice, as we hardly saw anyone in charge of that.
+We didn’t get any of their expensive drinks, but we can definitely imagine other people getting annoyed by that 😀

 – Activities –

 There is a ton of stuff to do here.
 There are general activities like tennis for example, but you can also do other things like scuba diving courses, snorkelling, or guided walks around the national park.